dhruvkp/musicreco/README.md

 ```
 python -m scripts.main
 ```
 This will run main.py under scripts directory.
 It will create database and populate them from music files.
+It will also split up the data files in test_size ratio specified in configuration settings and used it later on for accuracy score.

 ### How to write plugins
 Simply add plugin in plugins directory.
 Plugin should contain atleast